 1. Adams, Henrietta (January 10, 1922 – August 25, 2002)

-Born in Louisville, KY, the daughter of Henrietta Duncan and William Q. Adams.
+Born in Louisville to Henrietta Duncan and William Q. Adams.
 Children: Wanda Mattingly, William Buckner, William Fountain, and Terrance Fountain.
+Enlisted in Cincinnati.
 Buried in Lebanon National Cemetery in Lebanon, KY.
-SOURCES: Social Security Applications and Claims Index, 1930 & 1940 U.S. Census, and Find A Grave, all accessible via Ancestry.com; and death notice in the Courier-Journal, 08/27/2002, p.27 in Newspapers.com.
+SOURCES: Social Security Applications and Claims Index, 1930 & 1940 U.S. Censuses, and Find A Grave, all accessible via Ancestry.com; and her death notice in the Courier-Journal, 8/27/2002, p.
+27 in Newspapers.com.

 2. Blythe, Jennetta Schooler (November 15, 1914 – November 11, 2002)